Skip to main content

 Chronic Inflammation the Silent Saboteur of Endocrine Function

-Systemic low-grade is another consequence of poor lifestyle choices, particularly a diet high in processed foods and omega-6 fatty acids, and is a powerful antagonist to optimal endocrine function.
+Systemic low-grade chronic inflammation is another consequence of poor lifestyle choices, particularly a diet high in processed foods and omega-6 fatty acids, and is a powerful antagonist to optimal endocrine function.
 Pro-inflammatory cytokines, such as Interleukin-6 (IL-6), Tumor Necrosis Factor-alpha (TNF-α), and C-Reactive Protein (CRP), interfere with hormonal signaling at multiple levels.

 Impact of Inflammatory Cytokines on Endocrine Pathways